Lisa1254/RNA_seq_workflow/README.md

 7. Example script for comparing multiple datasets, or multiple attributes in a single dataset

 ## TO DO:
-Functions - verify that functions from specific packages are identified using double colon format (package::function)
-Functions - switch to internal variables assigned with "=" instead of "<-" as per convention
 All scripts - read through for consistency and clarity